 Bitcoin, unlike traditional fiat currencies, is not backed by a physical commodity like gold or silver, nor by the promise of a government or central bank.
-Instead, Bitcoin’s value is backed by several key factors that ensure its security, scarcity, and widespread acceptance.
-Since Bitcoin is sound money, it does not require backing because of its inherent properties that allow it to be a good store of value, medium of exchange, and unit of account.
+Bitcoin’s value comes from the widespread trust in its security, scarcity, and predictability.
+Similar to gold, Bitcoin is sound money and does not require backing because inherent properties that allow it to be a good store of value, medium of exchange, and unit of account.

 Watch the video below to understand why Bitcoin has value.